-For the past few months, I’ve been talking about how to find freelance with larger, mostly corporate clients.
+For the past few months, I’ve been talking about how to find freelance writing jobs with larger, mostly corporate clients.
 The reason some of us want bigger clients is because the projects they offer are often longer in duration and pay more than many smaller client projects.

 In this series, I’ve listed 12 high paying writing positions that companies often seek to fill.
 I’ve identified five places to look for corporate writing jobs.
 I’ve also specifically described the writing fields of technical communication, marketing communications, and medical writing.
 We’ve discussed mentoring and client meetings.